augustosouza8/campus_iot/README.md

 1) Activate your virtualenv

 source venv/bin/activate
-2) Export Flask env vars (so Flask knows what to run and that you want debug mode)
+2) Rename .flaskenv.example to .flaskenv or create a new .flaskenv with the following text:

-export FLASK_APP=run.py
+FLASK_APP=run.py

-export FLASK_ENV=development
+FLASK_ENV=development

-3) Start the server on port 5001

-flask run --port=5001
+FLASK_DEBUG=1
+FLASK_RUN_PORT=5001

 Open your browser to `http://localhost:5001`.

-## **Testing**

-We aim to include unit and integration tests using `pytest` and Flask’s test client.
-Example setup:

-pip install pytest pytest-flask

-pytest

 ## **Future Work**

-- Implement real analytics and interactive charts in the admin dashboard.
+- Implement real analytics based on vectors gathered (visible on the admin dashboard).

 - Integrate with external sensor APIs using the Adapter pattern.

-- Add comprehensive unit and negative test cases for each feature.

 - Migrate to PostgreSQL or another production-grade database.

-- Enhance UI/UX with a more polished Bootstrap theme and client-side validation.
+- Enhance UI/UX with a more polished Bootstrap theme and client-side validation, accessibility features.

 ## **License**